 Program 1, Regional Diplomacy and Capacity Building is led by Dr Noel Morada, Director (Regional).

-R2P, just like other international norms, does not automatically cascade into regions and in the domestic sphere.
-It needs to resonate and be internalized as part of the process of norm building at various levels.
-This is especially true in the Asia Pacific where most states still continue to cling to traditional conceptions of sovereignty and remain wary of UN initiatives that call their sovereign independence into question.
-In order to further embed R2P in domestic and regional institutions for long term sustainability, the Centre's Regional Diplomacy and Capacity Building program aims to:
+Like other international norms, R2P does not automatically cascade into regions or the domestic sphere.
+For it to be effective, R2P needs to resonate and be internalised as part of the process of norm-building at various levels.
+This is especially true in the Asia Pacific, where most states continue to cling on to traditional conceptions of sovereignty and remain wary of UN initiatives that call their sovereign independence into question.
+In order to further embed R2P in domestic and regional institutions for long-term sustainability, the Centre's Regional Diplomacy and Capacity Building program aims to:

-3) identify and foster opportunities to mainstream R2P in regional frameworks and institutions by engaging with the ASEAN Intergovernmental Commission on Human Rights (AICHR) and the ASEAN Institute for Peace and Reconciliation (AIPR), as well as the Pacific Islands Forum (PIF).
-Read more....
+- Identify and foster opportunities to mainstream R2P in regional frameworks and institutions by engaging with the ASEAN Intergovernmental Commission on Human Rights (AICHR) and the ASEAN Institute for Peace and Reconciliation (AIPR), as well as the Pacific Islands Forum (PIF).